bengrunfeld/study-notes/web/graph-ql.md

 # GraphQL

+## IMPORTANT

+The GraphQL type definition name needs to match the name of the resolver.

+The fields in the type definition are case sensitive, and they need to exactly match the fields returned to the client by the resolver.

+You need to return at least one item when doing a mutation.

     let { graphql, buildSchema } = require('graphql')

 Two functions are necessary for any GraphQL query to work:

-* buildSchema()
+- buildSchema()
-* graphql()
+- graphql()

 ## BuildSchema

 `buildSchema` creates a `GraphQLSchema` object from the GraphQL schema language.
 The types mapped out in the schema will map to functions that exist in `root`.

 `root` is an object literal that contains a list of functions called `resolvers`.
-These resolvers provide a function to handle each API endpoint.
+These `resolvers` provide a function to handle each API endpoint.

 ## Basic Types